A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Case studies: performance of the different fixed-point methods

 In Langevin dynamics for a potential $\phi$, the state $x_t$ evolves according to a nonlinear recursion with dynamics,

 where $\epsilon$ is the step size and $w_t \stackrel{\mathrm{iid}}{\sim} \mathcal{N}(0,I_D)$.
-Since the Jacobian is, $\tfrac{\partial f_{t+1}}{\partial x_t}(x_t) = I_D - \epsilon \nabla^2 \phi(x_t)$, it follows that the identity approximation should work well with small step-sizes, $\epsilon$.
-More generally, the identity approximation tends to be well-suited to problems where a differential equation is discretized with small step sizes, such as when as sampling from diffusion models \citep{flowsanddiffusions2025}.
-In these settings, the heuristic guidance from \Cref{tab:fxd_pt_sum} suggests that Picard iterations will enjoy reasonably fast convergence.
+Since the Jacobian is, $\tfrac{\partial f_{t+1}}{\partial x_t}(x_t) = I_D - \epsilon \nabla^2 \phi(x_t)$, it follows that the identity approximation should work well with small step-sizes $\epsilon$.
+More generally, the identity approximation tends to be well-suited to problems where a differential equation is discretized with small step sizes, such as when sampling from diffusion models \citep{flowsanddiffusions2025, lai2025principles}.
+In fact, simply by observing the structure of the Jacobian in Panel B of \Cref{fig:2well}, we observe that $\mathrm{diff}(\cdot)$ operator for Newton, quasi-Newton, and Picard iterations in this setting will be close to zero, while $\mathrm{diff}(\mathcal{A}_J)$ will be close to one.
+Therefore, based on our analysis in \Cref{prop:ConvRates}, we hypothesize that the other fixed-point methods should dramatically outperform Jacobi iterations in this setting.

-We illustrate this heuristic guidance with a simple experiment shown in \Cref{fig:2well}.
+We test this hypothesis with a simple experiment shown in \Cref{fig:2well}.
 We simulate Langevin dynamics on a potential $\phi$ given by the negative log probability of the mixture of two anisotropic Gaussians.
 In this setting, Picard iterations take far fewer than $T$ iterations to converge and can be faster than sequential evaluation.
 We note that quasi-Newton iterations, which include information only about the diagonal of the Jacobian of the dynamics, appear to have comparable wall-clock time, by virtue of taking fewer iterations to converge (though each fixed-point iteration involves more work).

 Whether fixed-point iterations are faster than sequential evaluation also depends on memory utilization.
-For example, \citet{shih2023parallel} demonstrated wall-clock speed-ups when using Picard iterations for sampling from a diffusion model using a ``sliding window'' to only evaluate chunks of the sequence length where the parallel scan algorithm can fit in memory.
+For example, \citet{shih2023parallel} and \citet{lu2025parasolver} demonstrated wall-clock speed-ups when using Picard iterations for sampling from a diffusion model using a ``sliding window'' to only evaluate chunks of the sequence length where the parallel scan algorithm can fit in memory.
 We discuss these considerations further in \Cref{app:implement}.
-However, this simple experiment simply aims to show that there are settings where zeroth-order fixed-point iterations can outperform sequential evaluation or first-order fixed-point iterations.
-We leave more hardware-aware implementations for future work.